 The project leverages collaborations with media companies granting access to data from a large set of heterogeneous websites.
 The novel contributions of the project include: 1) the investigation of factors influencing publishers? compliance with privacy interventions; 2) the creation of an open auditing API for automated remote compliance auditing of publishers? systems; 3) the analysis of users? responses to privacy mechanisms to understand the extent to which privacy initiatives translate into usable tools for users; 4) the investigation of the impact of privacy implementations on user engagement and experience; 5) the investigation of how the implementation of privacy initiatives affects publishers? revenues from online advertising; and 6) the investigation of how the gains from user data are allocated across the stakeholders in the online publishing ecosystem in the presence of privacy initiatives.
 The collaboration with media companies enables quick transfer of research findings to the industry.
 The results of the research are incorporated in courses on online privacy and its impact on publishers and society.

 Lefrere, V., Warberg, L., Cheyre, C., Marotta, V., & Acquisti, A. (2024).
-Does privacy regulation harm content providers? a longitudinal analysis of the impact of the gdpr.
+Does Privacy Regulation Harm Content Providers?
 A Longitudinal Analysis of the Impact of the GDPR (April 1, 2024).
 Forthcoming Management Science https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4239013

 Smith, M., Torres-Agüero, A., Grossman, R., Sen, P., Chen, Y., and Borcea, C. (2024) A Study of GDPR Compliance under the Transparency and Consent Framework.
 Proceedings of the ACM Web Conference 2024 https://dl.acm.org/doi/abs/10.1145/3589334.3645618